History of Saint Kitts and Nevis: Independence since 1983

 In 1983, the federation was granted independence from Britain, with a constitution that granted Nevis a large degree of autonomy as well as the guaranteed right of secession.
 To take advantage of this landmark, early elections were called in 1984, in which the NRP captured all three seats on Nevis, and the PAM party capturing six seats on St. Kitts, compared to the Labour Party's two, despite overall the Labour Party winning the nationwide popular vote.
 The new coalition government now had a strong 9 to 2 mandate in parliament.

 Economic improvement for St. Kitts followed, with the PAM party shifting focus from the sugar industry to tourism.
 However, much of the island's poorest people, mainly the sugar workers, were neglected.
 Opposition to PAM began to build from this, as well as on accusations of corruption.
 In the 1993 elections, both PAM and Labour took four seats each, whilst on Nevis, a new party, the Concerned Citizens Movement, took two seats, beating the NRP's one.
 The stalemate on St. Kitts proved unresolvable when the CCM in Nevis refused to form a coalition with PAM.
 Rioting soon followed on the islands, which was finally resolved in a special set of elections held in 1995, in which the Labour Party overwhelmingly defeated the PAM party, winning seven seats compared to PAM's one.
 Dr. Denzil Douglas became the new prime minister of the federation.

 On 21 September 1998, Hurricane Georges severely damaged the islands, leaving nearly $500 million of damage to property.
 Georges was the worst hurricane to hit the region in the 20th century.

 In 2005, St. Kitts saw the closure of its sugar industry by the Douglas administration, after 365 years in the monoculture.
 This was explained as due to the industry's huge losses, as well as to market threats by the European Union, which had plans to cut sugar prices greatly in the near future.
 Since that time tourism has been the main focus of the economy.

 The 2015 Saint Kitts and Nevis general election was won by Timothy Harris and his recently formed People's Labour Party, with backing from the PAM and the Nevis-based Concerned Citizens' Movement under the 'Team Unity' banner.

 In June 2020, Team Unity coalition of the incumbent government, led by Prime Minister Timothy Harris, won general elections by defeating St. Kitts and Nevis Labour Party (SKNLP).

 In the general election on 5 August 2022, Terrance Drew was elected as the fourth and current prime minister of Saint Kitts and Nevis after his St. Kitts-Nevis Labour Party (SKNLP) won snap general election.

+In February 2026, Caribbean leaders gathered for a milestone event at The Fiftieth Regular Meeting of the Conference of Heads of Government of CARICOM in Saint Kitts and Nevis under the chairmanship of Prime Minister Terrance M. Drew.